 Via Fill Plating

-To meet the demands of high density interconnect, “via filling” is quickly becoming a clear choice for connecting the different layers in buildup technology (stacked vias and vias in pad) manufacturing.
-They result in an overall improvement in long-term reliability of the PCB and the package.
+To meet the demands of high-density interconnect, “via filling” is quickly becoming a clear choice for connecting the different layers in buildup technology (stacked vias and vias in pad).
+They result is an overall improvement in long-term reliability of the PCB and the package.

-Acid copper plating has come a long way since the early days of double and single sided printed wiring boards.
-Plating challenges will continue to increase as new product demands (lighter smaller and more reliable) come to market.
+Acid copper plating has come a long way since the early days of double- and single-sided printed wiring boards.
+Plating challenges will continue to increase as new product demands (lighter, smaller and more reliable) come to market.
 As one leading edge milestone is conquered, a new one is set.
-Stay tuned.